 Color: Sangiovese is a wine that is rarely very dark in color.
 Its youthful purple-red color turns to a brick color around the rim after four or five years of aging.

 Description: These thin-skinned grapes yield wines with bright aromas and flavors of black cherries, red plums, and blueberries with nuances of violets and cinnamon.
 Over time, the aroma fades though the depth and range of the taste on the palate will increase.

 Aging: Sangiovese is best consumed within two to four years of its vintage (year of harvest).
 The vintner must take great care when blending Sangiovese as its own unique character can be easily overwhelmed by other varieties or excessive oak extraction.

-Best Location: As in Italy, Sangiovese will thrive in sunny and hot vineyards.
-It will respond to individual "terroirs" and thereby exhibit various expressions of itself.
+Best Location: Sangiovese will thrive in sunny and hot vineyards, like those found along the hills of Tuscany.
+It will respond to individual terroir and thereby exhibit various expressions of itself.